Polykin/RIPPOF/README.md

 ----------------

 RIPPOF is the first digital currency to be backed by geothermal energy.
+Why geothermal energy, you ask?
+As it stands now, most geothermal resources are unreachable in a cost effective manner.
+However, thanks to our consultant Mugabe Musk (Zimbabwean half-brother of Elon Musk), RIPPOF is uniquely poised to take advantage of geothermal resources under the control of the new Zimbabwean government.
+RIPPOF has access to Mugabe's former mansion compound in Harare, which is located directly above the core of the earth.
+By drilling down into the earth's core, RIPPOF plans to extract

+research into drilling techniques is refining the process year-on-year.
+Soon the capital required to access geothermal resources will no longer be a barrier.

 Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Litecoin uses peer-to-peer technology to operate